ddimitrov-mitex/jsmest/README.md

 Each question object in the JSON can be replaced with an array of questions.

-The number of answers of multi-choice questions is limited to 4.
+The number of answers of a multiple choice question is limited to 4.

 Multiple variants can be generated from the same question bank.